rodolfo-space-force/ataque_satoshi_poisson/README.md

 ## Ao analisarmos alguns resultados, podemos observar que a probabilidade diminui exponencialmente com o aumento de z.

 ![Texto alternativo da imagem](results.png)

+You can reach me at rmilhomem[at]gmail[dot]com or connect on [LinkedIn](https://www.linkedin.com/in/rodolfo-space-force/) for collaborations.